ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 Endless does implement no part of the SSH protocol, and no port scanner will think it is SSH (at least nmap and censys don't mark this as SSH).

+### ssh_trans_hold

+Have been tested with client: openssh

+This tarpit will keep the connection open by sending valid SSH transport message.
+It follows IETF RFC 4253 (The Secure Shell (SSH) Transport Layer Protocol).

+First, it acts like a normal SSH server, sending identification string, and send key exchange message about algorithm negotiation after it.
+But it won't complete the key exchange, instead, sending SSH_MSG_IGNORE repeatedly.
+The standard notes that clients MUST ignore those message, but keeping receiving data will keep connection open.
+So those clients will never disconnect.

+The current implementation reports itself as OpenSSH 8.9 on Ubuntu and replays a pre-recorded OpenSSH key exchange algorithm negotiation request.
+This behavior may change in the future and affect the reporting results of some port scanners.

+### MISC

 #### egsh_aminoas